20+ Ryanair tips

 Ryanair's Fare Finder tool shows you where you can go for a set budget – ie, under £20 – and from your chosen departure airport.
 You can't choose a date – the results show you the month you can get flights for within your set budget – so it'll only work out if you're flexible.

-Always compare the cost with what you can get elsewhere – for instance, Momondo's Trip Finder and Kayak's Explore let you search in a similar way.
-Also see our Cheap Flights guide for a host of flight cost-cutting tips and tricks, and Cheap Hotels for help finding a MoneySaving hotel bargain.
+Always compare the cost with what you can get elsewhere – for instance, Skyscanner's Savings Generator, Momondo's Trip Finder and Kayak's Explore let you search in a similar way.
+Also see our Cheap flights guide for a host of flight cost-cutting tips and tricks, and Cheap hotels for help finding a MoneySaving hotel bargain.

-Ryanair changed its baggage policy (twice) in 2018 – now, unless you pay at least £6 for priority boarding, you'll only be able to take one handbag-sized carry-on into the cabin on flights.
+Ryanair changed its baggage policy (twice) in 2018 – now, unless you pay for priority boarding (at least £15, which also gets you an extra cabin bag), you'll only be able to take one handbag-sized carry-on into the cabin on flights.

 Previously, all non-priority customers could bring one small carry-on AND one bigger wheelie bag free of charge, with the larger bag being tagged at the gate and put in the hold at no extra charge.
 There are now no free gate bags.